What to do

 Located in the North-west of France, Le Havre borders the Channel coast.
 While there are many storms during the winter, summers remain particularly nice with outside temperatures between 60.8°F and 68°F in August.
 If you’re brave, you can even try an invigorating sea bath in water at 64.4°F!
 Nicknamed the "Paris marina", it was François Ier who founded the city and the port in 1517 because he feared a landing by the English.

 After the terrible bombardments in 1944, the State entrusted the reconstruction of the city to Auguste Perret, one of the greatest architects of its time!
-Fully integrated into the 21st century, Le Havre will host the FIFA Women's World Cup France 2019™!
+Le Havre is fully integrated into the 21st century.

 Have a breakfast at the beach